BSmithLab/ALSPatientStratification/README.md

 ## ALS Patient Stratification Analysis
-R and Python scripts used in the ALS Patient Stratification analysis by Eshima et al.
+R and Python scripts used in the ALS Patient Stratification analysis by Eshima, O'Connor, Marschall, NYGC ALS Consortium, Bowser, Plaisier, and Smith

 Author: Jarrett Eshima